OgImage:

 News

-Poster for "One Life".
+Poster for "The Lesson"

-Poster for "One Life".
+Poster for "The Lesson"

 Moviola in the Village Hall

-To book phone: 01722 781044, 780316 or 780471.
 To see a trailer for the film go to Events in the Navigation Bar.

 Village Hall Events

-The full programme of events in the Village Hall in March 2024 is now available - click on Village Hall - Events in the navigation bar.
+The full programme of events in the Village Hall in July 2024 is now available - click on Village Hall - Events in the navigation bar.

 Parish Magazine - STaB

-The March 2024 edition of the Parish Magazine - STaB - is now available on line.
+The July 2024 edition of the Parish Magazine - STaB - is now available on line.
 Click on Parish Magazine in the navigation bar.

-Cover of STaB March 2024
+Cover of STaB July 2024

-Cover of STaB March 2024
+Cover of STaB July 2024

 REMEMBER TO OBEY THE COUNTRYSIDE CODE